-The change in fair value of derivative hedging instruments designated as hedging of cash flows is recognised directly in the Revaluation reserve in the part constituting the effective part of the hedge.
+The change in fair value of derivative hedging instruments designated as Presentation of result on hedging and hedging of cash flows is recognised directly in the Revaluation reserve in the hedging transactions part constituting the effective part of the hedge.
 The ineffective part of the hedge is recognised in the statement of profit or loss under Result on hedge accounting.